galenhuntington/etr/README.md

 I have also removed a superfluous dependency from the parser.
 It still requires `parsec`, which is included in all modern GHC installs.

-The master branch has been updated so it will compile and run correctly under recent versions of GHC (tested under 7.4, 7.6, 7.8, 7.10, 8.0, 8.2, 8.4, 8.6, and 8.8).
+The master branch has been updated so it will compile and run correctly under recent versions of GHC.
+Travis CI tests are added to verify this for GHC 7.0.1 through 8.8.1.
 No attempt has been made to maintain the code other than to make it work.

 ##  Abstract of the thesis